jedisct1/minisign/src/manpage.md

 - `-V`:
   Verify that a signature is valid for a given file
 - `-H`:
-  Requires the input to be prehashed
+  Combined with -V, requires the signature to be prehashed
 - `-l`:
   Sign using the legacy format
 - `-m <file>`: